Restoration Recovery outpatient addiction treatment logo

 Ready to start kratom or 7-OH treatment?

-Same-week appointments at our active Tennessee clinics.
+Same-week appointments at all four of our clinics.
 Most major insurance plans accepted.